Are Twin Cities area malls having yet another resurgence?

 “We are starting to see the green sprouts,” said Sudip Mazumder, North America retail industry lead at digital consultancy Publicis Sapient.

-But the positive traffic numbers do show that malls willing to take risks on a new mix of tenants and other amenities might have a chance of staying relevant in the still-changing retail landscape.
+But the positive traffic numbers show that malls willing to take risks on a new mix of tenants and other amenities might have a chance of staying relevant in the still-changing retail landscape.

 Take Eden Prairie Center.
 When people started to venture out again after the pandemic, a new 250,000-square-foot Scheels megastore — including an indoor synthetic ice rink, a 16,000-gallon saltwater aquarium and a 45-foot indoor Ferris wheel — was waiting for them in the old Sears space.

-“Scheels has brought a positive and exciting change to the center,” said Nancy Litwin, the mall’s senior general manager, in an email. ”This influx of visitors to Scheels has naturally led to increased cross-shopping throughout the mall.”
+“Scheels has brought a positive and exciting change to the center,” Nancy Litwin, the mall’s senior general manager, said in an email. ”This influx of visitors to Scheels has naturally led to increased cross-shopping throughout the mall.”

 The Eden Prairie Center, the filming backdrop to the cult classic movie “Mallrats,” has seen a surge in foot traffic this year compared with 2019 — including a 30% bump in June, according to Placer.ai, which collects anonymized location data from mobile phones to provide businesses with traffic trend data.